Which place is cheaper, Malaga or Portimao?

 Malaga is a popular choice for travelers.
 Five days here is typical.
 It's no surprise that nightlife is why people visit.
 While some people choose to spend more or less time in Malaga, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.

-Travelers enjoy the scuba diving and snorkeling and shopping when visiting the stunning destination of Portimao.
+Travelers enjoy the scuba diving and snorkeling and shopping when visiting the scenic destination of Portimao.
 This coastal city offers a variety of activities to choose from.
 Many visitors spend time at the beach while visiting the area.
 Most people find that one week is more than enough time to see everything.

 Malaga is a great place to explore.
 It's no surprise that nightlife is why people visit.
 It is common to spend one week here.
 Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Malaga has to offer.
 This port city offers something for everyone.